 Foreign Language Testing and Placement

-Students completing foreign language study in high school and desiring to continue that foreign language at Martin Luther College write a diagnostic test before beginning their studies, i.e., matriculating, at Martin Luther College.
-High school seniors who have submitted an application write the test in April/May of their senior year; transfer students write the test during the summer prior to matriculation.
+Students completing foreign language study in high school and desiring to continue that foreign language at Martin Luther College write a diagnostic test before beginning their studies (i.e., matriculating) at Martin Luther College.
+High school seniors who have applied write the test in April/May of their senior year; transfer students write the test during the summer prior to matriculation.
 The score determines their placement in the language.
 Students who score adequately may receive credit by examination.

-Students who have completed coursework at other colleges are welcome to transfer credits from those previous undergraduate experiences.
+Students who have completed coursework from a regionally accredited credit-granting institution are welcome to transfer credits from that previous undergraduate experience.
 To qualify for transfer credit, courses must meet the following criteria.

 - They must be applicable to MLC degree requirements.